 – All funds raised from the running of the Reservoir Dog Sportive go towards local environmental enhancement work, biodiversity projects and accessibility works to allow improved access in the local environment..

 Bring your wrappers etc. back to the finish and exchange each piece for a raffle ticket to be entered in a draw for a really nice prize.

 Where is the start and finish location?

-Russborough House is our start and finish venue – an imposing Palladian mansion – an unrivalled visitor attraction in a stunningly beautiful setting.
+Russborough House is our normal start and finish venue – an imposing Palladian mansion – an unrivalled visitor attraction in a stunningly beautiful setting.
 Located approx. 4km south of Blessington Village on the N81.
 See here for map.

 What time does the event start?

-Registration will be open from 07:30 onwards on Sunday morning, in the ‘Hippodrome’ in Russborough.
+Registration will be open from 07:30 onwards on the Sunday morning, in the ‘Hippodrome’ in Russborough.
 The 125km Reservoir Dog route starts at 09:00, and the 65km Reservoir Pup starts at 09:30

 Are there parking facilities available?